It’s certainly been an interesting 12 months, with the global covid pandemic that has affected us all.

 If you have created a trade, then you may have to register with HMRC to notify them of your earnings, This is self-assessment and more commonly known as the personal tax return.

 The threshold before having to register is £1,000 in sales, before any expenses.
-This is per tax year, so if you are only making £500 in any tear, then you will not need to register.
+This is per tax year, so if you are only making £500 in any year, then you will not need to register.

 Tax returns run between the periods 6th April to 5th April, and there are two deadlines to be mindful of, 31st October is the deadline for filing your return by paper, and 31st January which is the deadline for online digital filing, and also the tax payments.